-This is the reason that earlier due dates have been set for the 2021-22 income year onwards.
+This is the reason that earlier due dates have been set.

 Criteria and methodologies approval

 Criteria and methodologies approval is intended to provide assurance to significant performers that if they follow the approved procedures, they will correctly determine the eligibility of activities and expenditure.